spatie/laravel-permission/README.md

 $user->hasPermissionTo('edit articles');
 ```

-Or you may input a int, which will check against the permission's ID
+Or you may pass an integer representing the permission id

 ```php
 $user->hasPermissionTo('1');